Yoto Player Review: Is it worth it and what’s the difference between the Yoto Player and Yoto Mini?

 How to make a Make Your Own card:

-Yoto also sells “Make Your Own” cards.
+Yoto sells “Make Your Own” cards.
 You can record your own content or assign audiobooks or MP3s to the blank cards.
+We use MYO cards a ton and it’s one of Yotos best features.

 Here’s a link to a video walk through I did on how to create Make Your Own Cards.
 It’s so easy!!